-- About 7 days after enrolling, you will receive your cash (568 RON per person) via your preferred modality:
+- After enrolling, you will receive your cash (653 RON per person) via your preferred modality:

-- Receive an SMS with your cash pick-up code and withdraw cash from designated cash points.
-Within 7 days after receiving an SMS, you should go with your ID to withdraw the financial cash assistance from any Smith & Smith cash pick-up point.
-Information on the location and opening hours are available here.
+- Household’s focal point will receive an SMS with your cash pick-up code.
+The SMS will also include information about the validity period of pick-up codes for the family focal point to withdraw cash from designated cash points.
+After receiving an SMS, you should go with your ID to withdraw the financial cash assistance:

 - If you change your phone or lose your unique code, you should return to a UNHCR Financial Cash Enrollment Point with your identity documents.

 - You can contact UNHCR hotline to retrieve your cash assistance pick up code in situations that you deleted the SMS or lost the pick-up codes.

 - It is recommended to follow UNHCR Telegram channels to be updated in case of changes to UNHCR cash assistance programmes.